darkpicnic/ten_cubed/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

+## Disclosure of AI generated content
+The core functionality of ten_cubed was written by myself, however, this gem was almost entirely AI generated through Cursor + Claude 3.7.
+I've added specific strings throughout the project to indicate when files were entirely written by AI (though some of these are actually copied from my direct input).
+There is almost certainly some head scratchers in this repository; feel free to submit PRs if something seems really off.

 ## Contributing